bmcphail05/SOC609Final/PITCHME.md

 5a - Same faith parents have a greater strength and number of ties to their religion because:
   i - they are more religious.
-  ii - the two parents are more likely to have overlapping and dense social networks.
+  ii - the two parents are more likely to have overlapping social networks.
   iii - the ties the two parents do not share are still likely to be of the same religion.
 ---